JoseCoelho25/BE-project/README.md

 Shop-Easy
 E-commerce-clothes shop

 This project was developed as part of the final project for the Full-Stack Web Development course at Flag.pt.
-I would like to thank Fernando for providing guidance and support throughout the course.
-I would also like to thank my classmates for their feedback and suggestions during the development of this project.

 Tech Stack
 Node.js: for server-side JavaScript